-Subsequent to the quarter ended March 31, 2019, on April 10, 2019, the Company announced the appointment of Lindsay Weatherdon to the Board of Directors, effective April 5, 2019.
+On April 10, 2019, the Company announced the appointment of Lindsay Weatherdon to the Board of Directors, effective April 5, 2019.

-Mr. Weatherdon is currently President of Concord National Ontario & Quebec Divisions; one of Canada's leading Canadian Consumer Packaged Goods Sales & Marketing Agencies, in addition to President of BESI (Braille Energy Systems Inc. TSX-V: BES).
+Mr. Weatherdon is currently President of Concord National Ontario & Quebec Divisions; one of Canada's leading Canadian Consumer Packaged Goods Sales & Marketing Agencies, in addition to President and CEO of BESI (Braille Energy Systems Inc. TSX-V: BES).
 Mr. Weatherdon has a diverse background in global sales, holding Executive Positions in hardgoods manufacturing developing retail strategies across large box and warehouse club formats.
-Mr. Weatherdon is an active board member of Stria Lithium Inc, a TSX Venture-listed junior exploration company (TSX-V: SRA) focused on the emerging green energy revolution and a consultant and private shareholder in Grafoid Inc., a graphene research, development and investment company.